 Dr Legumes don’t sell themselves as vegan, indeed, you won’t find the word on their menus at all.
-“The food we cook is for everyone, we want everyone to have an interest in what we’re doing,” says Jim, “taste is essential, as is putting decent stuff into your body.
-We want to be healthy, and conscious of how our food has got to us, and we want to show that taste and health go hand-in-hand.”
+“The food we cook is for everyone, we want everyone to have an interest in what we’re doing.”
+Says Jim.
+“Taste is essential, as is putting decent stuff into your body.
+We want to be healthy, and conscious of how our food has got to us.
+Taste and health go hand-in-hand.”

-Lee is in the background preparing the hassleback potatoes, slicing them precisely so that they keep their form, but are able to cook through when baked in the oven.
+Lee prepares the hassleback potatoes, slicing them so they keep their form, but bake through in the oven.
 One of their favourite flavours is miso – fermented soy bean paste.
 It can be white or brown depending on how long it’s been fermented, and sometimes this is up to 36 months.
-Jim pipes up with how they’d like to make their own miso on site…this is one of their many dreams that, having seen what they’ve achieved over the past 2 years, I have no doubt
+Jim pipes up with how they’d like to make their own miso on site…

-I love it when I see these guys in my local supermarket, and many of their ingredients are just off the shelves.
+You see Jim and Lee around the town quite often, and even in the supermarket.
+Many of their ingredients are just off the shelves.
 Lee points out, “I use the supermarket in my everyday life, so why outlaw them?
 If I want my daughter to be interested in what she eats, it needs to be accessible to her.
-I cooked the pumpkin soup with her the other day and she’d chosen the pumpkins we were going to use, it made her really excited about being involved.”
+I cooked the pumpkin soup with her the other day and she’d chosen the pumpkins we were going to use.
+She was really excited about being involved.”

-“80% of our customers are meat-based eaters and we are trying to bridge a gap of communication.
-We are creating food that relates to textures that are familiar, yet the flavour and the content set them apart.
-What I like about pea meat is that it’s no longer stored in the vegan section of the supermarket, this is next to the lamb and the beef in the meat aisle.
-It means that we can start talking about sensible options to tackling obesity and other food-related health issues on a day-to-day level.”
+Jim continues “80% of our customers are meat-based eaters and we are trying to bridge a gap of communication.
+We are creating food that relates to textures that are familiar, yet the flavour and content set them apart.
+It’s great you can find pea meat next to the lamb and the beef in the meat aisle.
+We can start talking about sensible options to tackling obesity and other food-related health issues on a day-to-day level.”

 Sharing and caring in Folkestone